simvue-io/docs/docs/analysis/metadata.md

 This results in the following plot:
 ![Box plot](images/boxplot-numlayers.png)

-## Parallel coordinates
+## Parallel coordinates plot
 While parallel coordinates plots can be made directly from a dataframe (see e.g. [here](https://pandas.pydata.org/docs/reference/api/pandas.plotting.parallel_coordinates.html)) this has some limitations, such as a common y-axis scale across all variables.
 An alternative is to use [Plotly](https://plotly.com/python/parallel-coordinates-plot/) where it's possible to have much more control.
-Handling categorial requires some additional work (see [here](https://stackoverflow.com/a/64146570)) as is illustrated in the
+Handling categorial requires (see [some additional work](https://stackoverflow.com/a/64146570)) as is illustrated in the
 example:
 ```